LuisValrod/APIS/README_APIS.md

 ## What are the 5 HTTP verbs
 The 5 HTTP verbs, also known as HTTP methods, are:

-GET
+- GET
-POST
+- POST
-PUT
+- PUT
-DELETE
-PATCH

-Cover:

-Find a diagram that showcases the API data transfer process.
-Add it to your README

-Find diagrams that showcase:

-- HTTP Request Structure
+- DELETE
-- HTTP Response Structure
+- PATCH